Spring Conference

 Dr. Maher is a long-time educator with strong Nebraska roots.
 He served as superintendent at Sioux Falls School District (South Dakota) from 2015 to 2020; a 25,000-student school system where he led during the beginning stages of a worldwide health pandemic.
 Maher also served as superintendent at both Kearney (2007-2015) and Centennial (1999-2007) Public Schools in Nebraska.
 In his tenure as a school superintendent, he successfully led four bond referendums in three different school districts.
 Dr. Maher was also an administrator at Waverly, Elkhorn, and Johnson-Brock Public Schools and a teacher at Elkhorn and Clarks Public Schools.

-March 2024 Friday Closing Keynote - DeMoine Adams
+March 2025 Friday Closing Keynote

 Concurrent Sessions